-In this, the centenary year of the Royal British Legion, I thought it would be interesting to try and trace the history of the Timsbury Branch.
+In 2021, the centenary year of the Royal British Legion, I thought it would be interesting to try and trace the history of the Timsbury Branch.

 We know that it was formed on the 29th September 1929, but regular meetings do not appear to have been held until 1933 when both the Mens and Womens Sections were set up on a permanent basis.
 The first monthly meeting was held at Pendogget Cottage (now known as Parish’s House by kind permission of the then owner, Major R A Addington.
 The Chairman was Mr Clifford Ruddock who was also Chair of the Parish Council.

 One of the first decisions was the establishment of the Benevolent Sub-Committee under the chairmanship of Major Addington.
 Fourteen years before the creation of the welfare state, the sub-committee was to play a very important role in supporting the people of the parish by providing vouchers which could be redeemed against the appropriate requirement, such as the purchase of seeds for the growing of vegetables or the purchase of clothing, such as winter shoes and coats.

 Some of the early meetings of the Sub-Committee took place at the British Legion HQ on South Road known as ‘The Hut’ and since demolished but many were held in either the Old Rectory, the Old Post Office or the private houses of Committee members.

 As far as can be ascertained the Benevolent Sub Committee held its final meeting in November 1965, being renamed the Service Committee which continued it’s good work until approval for expenditure on welfare matters was taken over at a County level.